Liloapocalipstick/empleoweb/replit.md

 ## Overview

-This is a full-stack job portal web application that connects job seekers with employers.
-Built with modern web technologies, the platform allows job seekers to browse and apply for positions while enabling employers to post jobs and manage applications.
-The application features user authentication, role-based access control, advanced job filtering, and a comprehensive dashboard system for both user types.
+This is a job portal web application built with React, Express.js, and PostgreSQL.
+The platform serves two types of users: job seekers who can browse and apply for jobs, and employers who can post job listings and manage applications.
+The application features a modern tech stack with TypeScript throughout, comprehensive UI components, and a well-structured database schema for managing users, companies, jobs, and applications.

 ## User Preferences